beporter/gollum-elasticsearch/README.md

 run Precious::App
 ```

-This plugin looks for an `ELASTICSEARCH_URL` to establish a connection to Elasticsearch.
+This plugin uses Elasticsearch by default and therefore looks for an `ELASTICSEARCH_URL` to establish a connection to Elasticsearch.
 This can be defined in the above config.ru file, or in the runtime environment for your server.
 In development, this is set by the `docker-compose.yml` file to point to the elasticsearch Docker container.

 Please check [config.ru](config.ru) for example usage.
 Further documentation about [launching Gollum via Rack](https://github.com/gollum/gollum/wiki/Gollum-via-Rack) is available in [Gollum's own wiki](https://github.com/gollum/gollum/wiki/)